d2s/website-1/src/pages/terms_of_service.en.md

    2. Each party has the right to terminate the agreement by giving an advance notice of five business days unless otherwise agreed in writing.
    3. Sections 7 and 11 shall survive any termination of the Agreement.
 Section 11 for five years.
    4. The parties remain free to terminate the Agreement for cause at any time.
    5. Every termination must be in written form, whereby the written form is maintained by email.
 Upon request, the reasons for extraordinary termination must be disclosed immediately in writing if the termination notice did not specify them already.
-Any standard termination notice does not require specification of the termination reasons.
+Any standard termination notice does not require specification of the termination reasons. <br /><br />

 1. **Data Protection**

    1. Honeypot processes and utilizes the Talent's data collected during the performance of the Agreement and within the framework of the These Terms of Service, specifically to the extent necessary to fulfil the agreement properly, in accordance with all applicable European and German data protection provisions.
 The privacy policy of Honeypot shall apply (retrievable under https://www.honeypot.io/pages/legal_notice )
    2. The Talent understands that the performance of the Agreement includes the making available of personal data to Companies Honeypot cooperates with to mediate the Talent and try to match the right person with the right job subject to these Terms of Service and the Privacy Policy.
-   3. The Talent understands that Honeypot may contact him/her Talent via phone, email or messaging service and suggest Companies which fit the Talent’s profile.
+   3. The Talent understands that Honeypot may contact him/her Talent via phone, email or messaging service and suggest Companies which fit the Talent’s profile. <br /><br />

 1. **Changes to the Terms of Service**